getchaine/prettier-config/README.md

 # prettier-config
-A simple Prettier configuration used at Chaine
+A simple Prettier configuration used at Chaine.
+Set up in 3 steps.

-## Prerequisite
+## 1. Prerequisite
 Prettier must be isntalled as a dev dependency
 ```sh
 npm install --save-dev --save-exact prettier
 ```

-## Usage
+## 2. Install package and update package.json

 Install the package using `npm` (or `yarn`)